Winning numbers drawn in Friday's Wisconsin Pick 4

 For more lottery results, go to Jackpot.com | Order Lottery Tickets

-The winning numbers in Friday evening's drawing of the "Mega Millions" game were:
+The winning numbers in Friday's drawing of the "Wisconsin Badger 5" game were: